 Spending Policy and How the Investment Objectives Relate to Spending Policy: The Organization disburses funds as needed within the guidelines of the endowments.
+The endowment agreement allows for distributions equal to the lessor of total earnings on the endowment assets, including appreciation, during the preceding calendar year and 5% of the average principal.
 Disbursements to the Organization are used to assist with its programs and services according to donor restrictions.

 Fund with Deficiencies: From time to time, the fair value of assets associated with the individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Organization to retain as a fund of perpetual duration.
 Cumulative deficiencies of this nature that are in excess of related net assets with donor restrictions are reported in net assets without donor restrictions.
-There were no such deficiencies as of December 31, 2020 and 2019.
+There were no such deficiencies as of December 31, 2021 and 2020.

-Endowment Net Asset Composition by Type of Fund: The Organization's endowment assets with donor restrictions at December 31, 2020 and 2019 were \$1,853,829 and \$1,772,308, respectively.
-There are no endowment assets without donor restrictions at December 31, 2020 or 2019.
+Endowment Net Asset Composition by Type of Fund: The Organization's endowment assets with donor restrictions at December 31, 2021 and 2020 were \$1,920,976 and \$1,853,829, respectively.
+There are no endowment assets without donor restrictions at December 31, 2021 or 2020.

-Changes in endowment net assets for the years ended December 31, 2020 and 2019 are as follows:
+Changes in endowment net assets with donor restrictions for the years ended December 31, 2021 and 2020 are as follows: